ModelOriented/kernelshap/README.md

   - `glm()`: `function(X) predict(fit, X)` (link scale) or
   - `glm()`: `function(X) predict(fit, X, type = "response")` (response scale)
   - `mgcv::gam()`: Same as for `glm()`
-  - Keras: `funciton(X) as.numeric(predict(fit, X))`
+  - Keras: `function(X) as.numeric(predict(fit, X))`
   - mlr3: `function(X) fit$predict_newdata(X)$response`
   - caret: `function(X) predict(fit, X)`
 - `bg_X`: The background data used to integrate out "switched off" features.
 It should have the same column structure as `X`.
 A good size is around $50-200$ rows.

 **Remarks**

-- Visualizations: To visualize the result, you can use R package "shapviz".
+- *Visualization:* To visualize the result, you can use R package "shapviz".
-- Meta-learners: "kernelshap" plays well together with packages like "caret" and "mlr3".
+- *Meta-learners:* "kernelshap" plays well together with packages like "caret" and "mlr3".
-- Case weights: Passing `bg_w` allows to respect case weights of the background data.
+- *Case weights:* Passing `bg_w` allows to weight background data.
-- Classification: If your model provides multiple outputs per observation, e.g., for a classification task, just pass the probabilities of one class via `pred_fun`.
-This is necessary since `kernelshap()` requires one numeric prediction per row.
+- *Classification:* `kernelshap()` requires one numeric prediction per row.
+Thus, the prediction function should provide probabilities only of a selected class.
-- Speed: If `X` and `bg_X` are matrices, the algorithm will often run much faster.
+- *Speed:* If `X` and `bg_X` are matrices, the algorithm can runs faster.
+The faster the prediction function, the more this matters.

 ## Installation